-Through performance art and installations, the invited artists are expected to create a space of interconnectedness between the guests, themselves and their artworks.
+Through performance art and installations, the invited artists are expected to create a space of interconnectedness between themselves, the guests and their artworks.

 Headroom is a one-day event, sometimes followed by an exhibition in which the participants explore the idea of shaping space through performance, sound and visuals.

-Headroom is an attempt to highlight the link between space, experience and territory.
+Headroom is a group show that seeks to highlight the link between space, experience and territory.
 The goal is to contribute to the understanding of the relation between territoriality and spatial perception as two forces that construct memory and identity.

 We try to confront ideas of identity, migration, otherness, individual and collective memory.